 Why Trust The Spruce Eats?

-This article was updated by Camryn Rabideau, a freelance writer and product tester for The Spruce Eats.
+This article was written by Camryn Rabideau, a freelance writer and product tester for The Spruce Eats who specialized in grilling content.
 She's written close to a dozen pieces on all styles of grills and done firsthand testing of smokers and grills featured in her articles.